bmcdorman/mcdorman.io/src/data/education/usc-phd-cs/description.md

-Received the prestigious NSF Graduate Research Fellowship and pursued a PhD in Computer Science.
-Left the PhD program to pursue Semio, a robotics startup I co-founded, full-time.
+Received the prestigious National Science Foundation Graduate Research Fellowship and pursued a Ph.D. in Computer Science with focus in social robotics.
+Advised by [Prof. Maja Matarić](https://viterbi.usc.edu/directory/faculty/Mataric/Maja).
+Left the Ph.D. program _without receiving a degree_ to pursue Semio, a robotics startup I co-founded, full-time.